sensu/sensu-docs/content/sensu-go/5.16/reference/assets.md

 {{< /language-toggle >}}

-## Sharing an asset on Bonsai
+## Share an asset on Bonsai

-Share your open-source assets on [Bonsai][16] and connect with the Sensu Community.
+Share your open-source assets on [Bonsai][16] and connect with the Sensu community.
-Bonsai supports assets hosted on [GitHub](https://github.com) and released using [GitHub releases](https://help.github.com/articles/about-releases/).
+Bonsai supports assets hosted on [GitHub][24] and released using [GitHub releases][25].
 For more information about creating Sensu Plugins, see the [Sensu Plugin specification][29].

-Bonsai requires a [`bonsai.yml` configuration file](#bonsai-yml-specification) in the root directory of your repository that includes the project description, platforms, asset filenames, and SHA-512 checksums.
+Bonsai requires a [`bonsai.yml` configuration file][26] in the root directory of your repository that includes the project description, platforms, asset filenames, and SHA-512 checksums.
-For a Bonsai-compatible asset template using Go and [GoReleaser](https://goreleaser.com/), see the [Sensu Go plugin skeleton][28].
+For a Bonsai-compatible asset template using Go and [GoReleaser][27], see the [Sensu Go plugin skeleton][28].

-To share your asset on Bonsai, [log in to Bonsai](https://bonsai.sensu.io/sign-in) with your GitHub account and authorize Sensu.
+To share your asset on Bonsai, [log in to Bonsai][37] with your GitHub account and authorize Sensu.
-Once logged in, you can [register your asset on Bonsai](https://bonsai.sensu.io/new) by adding the GitHub repository, description, and tags.
+After you are logged in, you can [register your asset on Bonsai][38] by adding the GitHub repository, a description, and tags.
 Make sure to provide a helpful README for your asset with configuration examples.

 ### `bonsai.yml` example